 9am - You grab a cup of tea and join the company-wide (video) standup to hear what’s been going on across the business.
 You then jump on another quick call with the Customer Support team to go over the plan for today.

 9.30am - You’re in charge of live chat this morning.
 There’s a few nannies who are asking for updates on their applications.
 One nanny is confused about who they should provide as a reference.
-There’s a few queries from parents asking about how our pricing works.
-You know our service inside out, so you’re happy to help with any query that comes your way.
+Another nanny is having technical issues with the online training.
+There’s also a few queries from parents asking about how our pricing works.
+You know our service inside out, so you’re able to quickly resolve any query that comes your way.

 10am - You get a phone call from a stressed mum.
 She’s just found out she needs to be back in the office in a few weeks, so needs to find some after school childcare ASAP!
 You reassure her she’s come to the right place and tell her all about the part-time nanny service.
 She can’t believe how great it sounds, she’s going to sign up straight away.

 11am - We’ve just sent out invoices to families, so the phones have got a bit busy.
 One family is a bit confused about how their invoice has been calculated.
 You love solving problems and notice their nanny has accidentally submitted the wrong times for some of their shifts.
 You reassure the family you can amend this for them and they’re relieved they won’t be overcharged.
 You log a ticket with the payroll team to get this fixed, before your next phone call comes in.

 12pm - It’s lunch time.
 You’re working from home, so maybe you’ll pop to the local cafe for a coffee.
 Perhaps you’ll do some pilates, or do a crossword in the garden.